 IDEA Lab

-We are the IDEA (Impact-Driven Evaluation of AI) Lab in NYU Computer Science, led by Dr. Emily Black.
+We are the IDEA (Impact-Driven Evaluation for AI) Lab in NYU Computer Science, led by Dr. Emily Black.
 Our research develops methods to measure and mitigate harm AI systems, with a special focus on preventing harm in real-world.

 Our research